Is everything predestined?

 The eternal question of fate and freewill

 All suffering is due to resistance to happenings — past, present and future.
 Resistance causes regret, anger, anxiety etc. which result in suffering.
 All endeavors whether it be religious, political, philosophical, artistic are all only attempts to alleviate suffering in some form or the other.
-But mostly it ends up being ways to either escape or mitigate suffering only for it come back again and again.
+But mostly it ends up being ways to either escape or mitigate suffering only for it to come back again and again.

 The underlying assumption behind all resistance is that things can be different from what they are — a deep rooted belief that I had a choice to act differently and if I had done so, things would be so much better.
 Is this true?
 Are there multiple possibilities of how time unfolds?